imanbeh/csm_pipeline/README.md

 ___________________________________________________________________________________

-jan29_data
-data I used for this study
+The data used in this notebook is not public.
+However, this pipeline will still be usable with your choice ALMA data.

 ___________________________________________________________________________________